What is the best Swiss broker in 2026?

 Here are the other choices:

 In this scenario, Saxo is the cheapest broker.
-After this, there is barely any difference between the brokers.
-There is a 100 CHF per year difference between the cheapest and the most expensive.
-This difference does not matter.
+And Cornèrtrader is the most expensive, because of its custody fees.
+There is a 1000 CHF per year difference between the cheapest and the most expensive.

 If the money is withdrawn each month instead, the results are still very similar:

 The differences are about the same here.
 100 CHF per year is not a huge difference.
-Nevertheless, Saxo is once again the cheapest option, and Swissquote is significantly more expensive, given its extra fee.
+Nevertheless, Saxo is once again the cheapest option, quickly followed by PostFinance, Yuh and Neon.
+Cornèrtrader is significantly more expensive, given its higher custody fee.

-Some people will argue that selling each quarter would be optimal to avoid the inactivity and large transaction fees.
+Some people will argue that selling each quarter would be optimal to avoid large transaction fees.
 But this is a meaningless optimization.
 It will make very little difference whatsoever.
 You should withdraw either once a year or once a month.
 Ideally, once a month, you will have better returns in the long term since you keep the money in the market for as long as possible.
-But of course, there are other things to take into account.
+But of course, there are other things to consider.

 Finally, we can see what happens when we sell ETF shares on the European stock exchange instead of the Swiss Stock Exchange.
 Here are the results with our affordable Swiss brokers:

 This time, the difference is more significant due to currency conversion fees.
-Neon is the cheapest since you can avoid currency conversion.
-However, it is interesting to note that despite its currency conversion fee, Saxo has almost the same fees as Neon!
+Saxo is the cheapest despite having currency conversion fees.
+Then, Neon is the second cheapest since you can avoid currency conversion.

-In that scenario, I would use Neon or Saxo.
+In that scenario, I would use Saxo or Neon.

 Conclusion

 Swiss brokers are expensive, but you can find some brokers cheaper than others if you search well.
-If you want a Swiss broker, I recommend either Saxo, Swissquote, or Neon.
+If you want a Swiss broker, I recommend Saxo as the best Swiss broker.

+Neon and Swissquote are two decent alternatives.
 Neon is great for beginners, given its low costs on small operations.
-Swissquote and Saxo are excellent for more advanced investors, with good average fees overall.
-Also, Swissquote has a good reputation and is well-established.
-You can avoid most currency conversion fees with Neon by trading on BX Swiss, which is a very transparent service.
+Swissquote is excellent for more advanced investors, with average fees overall.
+Furthermore, Swissquote has a good reputation and is well-established.
+You can avoid most currency conversion fees with Neon by trading on BX Swiss, which is a transparent service.

 Another important conclusion from this article is that serious investors should not use a broker with a custody fee without a maximum.
-This becomes very quickly too expensive.
+This quickly becomes too expensive.
 For this reason, I would not recommend using Migros Bank.
-They are way too expensive and will drag your returns down.
-And some Swiss brokers are even more expensive than these two.
+They are far too expensive and will drag your returns down.
+And some Swiss brokers are even pricier than these two.
 So, Swiss investors should be careful.

-If you want more scenarios, you can use my broker comparator to suit them exactly to your needs.
+If you want more scenarios, you can use my broker comparison tool to suit them exactly to your needs.

 If you want more details on the winners, you can read their reviews: